March 03, 2026

 • Application process: If you apply for a job with us, we collect and process the relevant data for the purpose of reviewing the application, conducting the application process, and, for successful applications, for the preparation and conclusion of a corresponding contract.
 Data processing in connection with the employment relationship is the subject of a separate privacy policy.

 • Further purposes: These other purposes include, for example, training and educational purposes, administrative purposes (e.g. master data management or accounting), safeguarding our rights, and evaluating and improving internal processes.
+We may record telephone or video conferences for training, evidence, and quality assurance purposes.
 In such cases, we will notify you separately (e.g. by displaying a notice during the video conference in question) and you are free to tell us if you do not want to be recorded or to terminate the communication (if you simply do not want your image recorded, please turn off your camera).
 In general, such recordings may only be made and used in accordance with our internal guidelines.
 The protection of other legitimate interests is also one of the other purposes, which cannot be named exhaustively.
 We also process data in connection with your position as a shareholder or investor of ours (e.g. information for various registers, the exercise of your rights and the holding of events such as general meetings).
+If webinars or online events are recorded, participants will be informed prior to recording.
+Recordings may include names, profile images, voice contributions and shared content.
+Recording will only take place where legally permitted and, where required, based on consent.

 To the extent necessary and depending on the situation and processing purpose, we base the processing of your data on the following legal basis: